Report a highway or pavement obstruction

-It is an offence to obstruct the free passage of the highway.
-Obstructions are objects which have been placed on a road/ street or which overhang it without permission.
+It’s an offence to obstruct free passage on the highway (public roads) or pavement.
+If you discover an obstruction please report it to us.
+Obstructions are objects which have been placed on a road or overhang it without permission.

 - builders' materials